 By Graham Stewart

 Graham Stewart is a British PGA professional with over 30 years’ experience.
-He is available for golf instruction for players of all levels, from complete beginners to tour winners.
+Based at Pestana Vila Sol, he is available for golf instruction for players of all levels, from complete beginners to tour winners.